-Most Student Loans Are Non-Dischargeable in Bankruptcy
+Most Student Loans are Non-Dischargeable in Bankruptcy

-We keep you fully informed of any developments in your case, as well as your rights and options, so that you can make choices that are in your best interest.
+We keep you fully informed of any developments in your case, as well as your rights and options so that you can make choices that are in your best interest.
 We place a premium on responsiveness and efficiency, returning your calls and e-mails promptly, and working to complete the bankruptcy process with minimal expenditure of time or money.

 Student loan payments, whether through public or private organizations, are extremely difficult to discharge in bankruptcy.
-You must demonstrate that you don’t have the ability to make any payments, and that your financial situation is expected to last for a long time.
-The most frequent cause for such a hardship is long-term disability.
+You must demonstrate that you don’t have the ability to make any payments and that your financial situation is expected to last for a long time.
+The most frequent cause for such hardship is a long-term disability.
 The mere lack of a job will likely not be enough.

-We will work closely with you to get a thorough understanding of your financial circumstances, including how long they are likely to stay the same and what prospects you have for improvement.
-We have been successful getting student loan payments discharged, so we understand what we need to show the bankruptcy court to help you get the relief you need.
+We work closely with you to get a thorough understanding of your financial circumstances, including how long they are likely to stay the same and what prospects you have for improvement.
+We have been successful in getting student loan payments discharged, so we understand what we need to show the bankruptcy court to help you get the relief you need.
 Even if we cannot get your student loan payments discharged, we can often eliminate other debt, allowing you to have the resources to pay your student loans.

 Contact Attorney O’Brian

 We provide a free initial consultation to every client.
 To schedule an appointment with an experienced Maine bankruptcy lawyer, contact us online or call our office at 207-942-4697 or toll-free at 877-900-9857.
 We can arrange an installment payment plan, if necessary, to help you afford legal representation.
 Our offices are conveniently located in Bangor.